 Certosa di Calci

-Held in the warm embrace of olive groves, in an unspoilt corner of the hills of Pisa, is the very suggestive monastery of the Carthusian monks of Calci.
+Nestled among olive groves, in an unspoiled corner of the hills of Pisa, stands the very suggestive Monastery (Charterhouse) of the Carthusian monks of Calci.

-It was built in the 14th century by the followers of the order of San Bruno and it later became one of the most important and wealthiest monasteries in Tuscany.
-The interior was completely renovated and decorated with works by important 18th century artists.
-Its Baroque frescoes are still among the most important in Tuscany.
-It is today one of the most interesting national museums (admission fee)
+It was built in the 14th century by followers of the order of Saint Bruno and later became one of the wealthiest and most important monasteries in Tuscany.
+The interior was completely renovated and decorated with works by well-known 18th-century artists.
+Its Baroque frescoes are still among the most significant in Tuscany.